Eujem/World-Record-Database/README.md

 #### Query 9
 *
-    1. This query shows the top 10 country with biggest population.
+    1. This query display the ranking of each city in every country with the number of population.
-    2. This query can help determine what countries is the most populated.
+    2. This query can determine which city is more populated in every country.
     3. [Query and Sample Output](/sample/query.md/#Query-9)

 #### Query 10